 In 2010, the Church's Pontifical Council for the Pastoral Care of Health Care Workers said that the Church manages 26% of the world's health care facilities.

-In 2011, the World Health Organization reported that being admitted to a hospital was far riskier than flying, with a 10% chance of a patient being subject to a treatment error.
+In 2011, the World Health Organization reported that being admitted to a hospital was far riskier than flying, with a 10% chance of a patient experiencing a treatment error and a one in 300 chance of death resulting from an error.

 In 2012, district hospitals in California provided $54 million in uncompensated care, highlighting their role in serving uninsured patients and those with Medi-Cal.

-In 2013, the Center for Medicare and Medicaid Services (CMS) introduced a "two-midnight" rule for inpatient admissions, intended to reduce long-term "observation" stays.
+In 2013, the Center for Medicare and Medicaid Services (CMS) introduced a "two-midnight" rule for inpatient admissions, intended to reduce an increasing number of long-term "observation" stays being used for reimbursement.

 In 2016, healthcare reform and a continued decline in admissions resulted in US hospital-based healthcare systems performing poorly financially.